JosephineQiu/ISQA8086-Team1/Final_Github_package_LLNF/UpdatedAudienceProfile.md

 * Nantucket Today. (n.d.).
 Retrieved from https://nantuckettodayonline.com/archives/a-prize-worth-protecting.
 * The Inquirer and Mirror.
 (2017, July 18).
 Community Foundation's Nantucket Fund awards $160,475 in grants.
 Retrieved from https://www.ack.net/news/20170718/community-foundations-nantucket-fund-awards-160475-in-grants.
 * The Inquirer and Mirror.
 (2019, April 6).
 Linda Loring Foundation receives invasive-species grant.
 Retrieved from https://www.ack.net/news/20190404/linda-loring-foundation-receives-invasive-species-grant.
+* Details on Dr Sarah T. Bois .
+Retrieved from https://www.linkedin.com/in/sarah-bois-980a038

 # Contributorship Statement
 _Menglin Qiu_, _Dhwani Kumrawat_ and _Ranga Reddy_ have worked collectively to generate the documentation of this documentation.